alabeduarte/alabeduarte.github.io/blog/content/blog/3-approaches-conditional-rendering-react/index.md

 tweaked.
 This principle is also called [Open-closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle#:~:text=In%20object%2Doriented%20programming%2C%20the,without%20modifying%20its%20source%20code.).
-To illustrate this principle applied to our situation, our component is now **closed to modification**.
+To illustrate this principle applied to our situation, our component is now **closed for modification**.
 Meaning that we don't add new code, or at least we minimise the changes to it.
 However, we will now make it **open for extension**, meaning that whenever new requirements come, we extend our component into something new based on the original one as we would do with _lego bricks_.